yvhxvn/How-to-install-Windows-on-Chromebook/GUIDE.md

 **If you did everything right, you should get one of these results:**

 ![2025-05-12_112638](https://github.com/user-attachments/assets/2eb224df-6b63-429a-b8ec-dc587113d5de)

-If you see this message, you can safely install Windows 10
+[If you see this message, you can safely install Windows 10]

 ![2025-05-12_112728](https://github.com/user-attachments/assets/22f70d26-6432-44d8-971b-4a5503d19c30)

-If you see this message, you are still able to install Windows 10, you will need to install the «stripped down version»‎, more on this later in the guide
+[If you see this message, you are still able to install Windows 10, you will need to install the «stripped down version»‎, more on this later in the guide]

 ![2025-05-12_112845](https://github.com/user-attachments/assets/ee39ec03-7cea-459b-a018-3ea819e0d1fe)

-if you see this message, I do not recommend installing Windows 10
+[If you see this message, I do not recommend installing Windows 10]

 **Once you have received the answer to whether it is possible to install Windows 10 on your Chromebook, you can also read the list of drivers that will be required for the system to work correctly, this is a very important point, so be careful.**